xStarbound/xStarbound/doc/lua/movementcontroller.md

 #### `PolyF` mcontroller.collisionPoly()

 Returns the collision poly of the movement controller, in local coordinates.
+Does _not_ include rotation.

 ---

 #### `PolyF` mcontroller.collisionBody()

 Returns the collision poly of the movement controller, in world coordinates.
+Includes rotation.

 ---

 #### `RectF` mcontroller.collisionBoundBox()

 Returns a rect containing the entire collision poly of the movement controller, in world coordinates.
+Factors in rotation.

 ---

 #### `RectF` mcontroller.localBoundBox()

 Returns a rect containing the entire collision of the movement controller, in local coordinates.
+Factors in rotation.

 ---